-When deciding on breakfast, I also have to be very wary of time – I need to say my morning prayers before I leave for work; however, as soon as I’ve said my first prayer, I’m unable to eat until the sun has set, meaning I need to eat very early in the morning.
+When deciding on breakfast, I also have to be very wary of time – I need to say my morning prayers; however, as soon as I’ve said my first prayer, I’m unable to eat until the sun has set, meaning I need to eat very early in the morning.

-After the sun has set and I’ve returned home, I say my evening prayer before breaking the fast.
+After the sun has set, I say my evening prayer before breaking the fast.

-First, I need to have a pinch of salt to cleanse my palate.
-This also acts as an antibacterial agent to remove any bacteria that have built up during the day as I’ve been unable to eat or drink anything since sunrise.
+First, I have a pinch of salt to cleanse my palate.
+This also acts as an antibacterial agent to remove any bacteria that has built up during the day as I’ve been unable to eat or drink anything since sunrise.

 Every Iftar is a celebration during Ramadan.
 Iftar usually involves families or communities gathering for large, traditional feasts together.
-As my family are in India, for dinner I usually eat whatever I’ve been craving throughout the day.
 As I’m thinking about food at least 70% of the time during Ramadan, I find myself instantly satisfied when I taste the first morsel of food at the end of the day.